BitcoinQnA/node-guide/_pages/other.md

 [Ubuntu Node Box](https://www.youtube.com/watch?v=BIrL1lNsnJQ&list=PLCRbH-IWlcW17JxQ4mdv9DwSMJZlvUOle&index=1) is a video guide by Ketan of [Ministry of Nodes](https://www.ministryofnodes.com.au/).
 In this series, Ketan covers setting up a node in an Ubuntu virtual machine to download and install Bitcoin Core, Electrum Server, Lightning, BTCPay Server, JoinMarket, Whirlpool and much more.

+#### Voltage

+[Voltage](https://getvoltage.io) provides Cloud hosting for Lightning Network nodes.
+Every user gets their own dedicated and always on Lightning node.
+Users have complete control over their node and funds at all times.
+You can be up and running on the Lightning Network in 2 minutes.
+All users get access to their node's APIs so they can use any software from any location.
+[Voltage doesn't have the ability to access user's funds or see transactions](https://getvoltage.io/blog/how-voltage-works.html).

 ***